|

 they:

-- develop muscles -- improve small motor skills, hand-eye
+develop muscles that improve small motor skills, hand-eye

-- find creative potential -- become aware of their capabilities by using imagination and self-expression
+coordination, and poisefind creative potential -- they become aware of their capabilities by using imagination and self-expressiondevelop personal and social skills -- build confidence, self-discipline,

 and responsibility.
 Kids learn to meet challenges, work for and